Korean to English Business Translation Services

 Even though the Korean language draws many of its words from Chinese, they look completely different.
 That’s because Korea has had its own alphabet since the 15th century (before that, they used Chinese characters).
 Today, your Korean translation will use 14 different consonants and 10 different vowels.
 Plus, you’ll see some Chinese characters thrown in from time to time — especially in South Korean writing.

-If you’re planning on hiring someone to do an English to Korean document translation for you, bear in mind that it will take awhile.
+If you’re planning on hiring a Korean translator to do an English to South Korean document translation for you, bear in mind that it will take awhile.
 That’s because Korean sentence structure is completely different from the structure used in English.
 Specifically, Korean uses a Subject-Object-Verb structure, which means that each sentence will have to be completely rearranged before it will make sense in either language!

 Because there are so many different twists to keep track of, Korean is considered much more difficult to learn than Chinese and Japanese (and even those languages are considered very tough to learn!).
 Plus, Koreans aren’t known for correcting people who are learning their language.
 Instead, you’re on your own (which is another reason why this language is so hard to learn!).

-Contact our Korean document translation service today to retain competent Korean to English deposition interpreters, Korean medical interpreters, and to obtain certified Korean to English translation and English to Korean translation services for your legal, technical, medical, and corporate documents.
+Contact our Korean document translation service today to retain competent Korean to English deposition interpreters, Korean medical interpreters, and to obtain certified Korean to English translations of legal, technical, medical, and corporate documents, and English to Korean certified document translation services.